Last Updated: April 2026 | Author: Robert

 Phase 7: The Final Weapon (Scholarship Reconsideration)

-If you are flying across the country to visit these campuses before making your final negotiation demands, do not pay for the flights yourself.
-Ensure you read our specific guide on travel grants for graduate students to see if you can offset those visitation costs.
+If you are flying to visit campuses for these final negotiations, ensure you read our specific guide on travel grants for graduate students to see if you can offset those visitation costs.

 Conclusion: Your Law School Funding Action Plan

-To avoid the $200,000 trap, execute this final checklist before you pay your first seat deposit:
+To avoid the $200,000 trap, execute this final tactical checklist before paying your seat deposit:

-1. Master the Grid: Treat studying for the LSAT as a $90,000 job.
-A three-point increase is the fastest way to trigger massive, automatic institutional merit aid.
+- Master the Grid: Treat studying for the LSAT as a $90,000 job to trigger massive institutional merit aid.

-3. Target Big Law and Diversity: Apply for 1L Diversity Fellowships at corporate law firms the summer before you enroll to secure cash stipends and a guaranteed 2L summer job.
+- Target Big Law and Diversity: Apply for 1L Diversity Fellowships early to secure cash stipends.

-4. Leverage Your Offers: Pit law schools against each other.
-Use massive scholarship offers from lower-ranked safety schools to force higher-ranked target schools into a bidding war for your attendance.
+- Leverage Your Offers: Pit law schools against each other in a bidding war for your attendance.

 Frequently Asked Questions (FAQs)